-‘League of Legends’ Champion Crafting: Lunar Revel 2017 Cash Grab By Riot
+‘League Of Legends’ Champion Crafting: Lunar Revel 2017 Cash Grab By Riot

 However, legacy skins are less of a prestige source than they used to be as Riot continually brings them back for sale.
 For instance, the Championship Riven skin was originally supposed to be only available once and never again.
 However, due to popular demand, the skin was brought back.
 According to iDigitalTimes, “Riot is re-releasing Championship Riven in League of Legends for the 2016 World Championship, with updated particles and effects to bring her in line with today’s skins.
 Riot making Championship Riven available is incredibly important: it’s one of the few skins Riot has never made available for purchase after its initial run.”

 When rare skins become available, or new skins will only be available for a limited time, players tend to buy up the uncommon items in a frenzy.
-Players often operate under the illusion they are purchasing a once-in-a-lifetime item, however, it has been quite a while since a champion skin truly has been rare.
+Players often operate under the illusion they are purchasing a once-in-a-lifetime item.
+However, it has been quite a while since a champion skin truly has been rare.
 Legacy items pop up throughout the year, and the League of Legends Lunar Revel is one of those times.
 This makes the special sales something of a cash grab for Riot.

 New Lunar Revel Crafting Items for LoL